Conspiracy theories about Adolf Hitler's death: Origins

-From 1951 to 1972, the National Police Gazette, an American tabloid-style magazine, ran a series of stories asserting Hitler's survival.
-Unproven allegations include that Hitler conceived children with Braun around the late 1930s, that he was actually in prime physical health at the end of World War II, and that he fled to Antarctica or South America.
-Writing for the Gazette, US intelligence officer William F. Heimlich claimed that the blood found on Hitler's sofa did not match his blood type.

-Following decades of other contradictory reports, in 1968 Soviet journalist Lev Bezymenski released his book The Death of Adolf Hitler.
-It includes a purported Soviet autopsy report which concludes that Hitler died by cyanide poisoning, despite no dissection of internal organs being recorded to confirm this and eyewitness accounts to the contrary.
-Bezymenski claims that the autopsy reports were not released earlier "in case someone might try to slip into the role of 'the Führer saved by a miracle.'"
-He later admitted that he was acting as "a typical party propagandist" and intended "to lead the reader to the conclusion that [a gunshot] was a pipe dream or half an invention and that Hitler actually poisoned himself."
-The book's claims have been widely derided by Western historians.

-In 2020, historian Richard J. Evans wrote:

-Evidence
+Forensic evidence

+In May 1945, the Soviets found a jawbone fragment (sundered at the alveolar process) and two dental bridges in the Reich Chancellery garden.
+These were shown to two associates of Hitler's personal dentist, Hugo Blaschke: his assistant Käthe Heusermann and longtime dental technician Fritz Echtmann.
+They identified the dental remains as Hitler's and Braun's, as did Blaschke in later statements.
+In 1972, forensic odontologist Reidar F. Sognnaes helped confirm Hitler's dental remains, but later argued that the alleged Soviet autopsy of Braun's corpse did not match her dental records, citing Heusermann as stating that a bridge was designed for Braun but never fitted.
+Author Hugh Thomas theorized that only Hitler's dental remains belonged to him, which reporter Ada Petrova and Peter Watson dismissed, citing the debunked Soviet autopsy report.
+In 2017, a team led by French forensic pathologist Philippe Charlier reconfirmed Hitler's dental remains, finding that teeth on one of the jawbone fragments were in "perfect agreement" with an X-ray taken of Hitler in 1944.
+The findings of this investigation were reported in May 2018.
+Charlier stated that "There is no possible doubt.
+Our study proves that Hitler died in 1945".

 At the end of 1945, Stalin ordered a second commission to investigate Hitler's death, in part to investigate rumours of Hitler's survival.
 On 30 May 1946, part of a skull was found, ostensibly in the crater where Hitler's remains had been exhumed.
 It consists of part of the occipital bone and part of both parietal bones.
 The nearly complete left parietal bone has a bullet hole, apparently an exit wound.
 In 2009, on an episode of History's MysteryQuest, University of Connecticut archaeologist and bone specialist Nick Bellantoni examined the skull fragment, which Soviet officials had believed to be Hitler's.
 According to Bellantoni, "The bone seemed very thin" for a male, and "the sutures where the skull plates come together seemed to correspond to someone under 40".
 A small piece detached from the skull was DNA-tested, as was blood from Hitler's sofa.
 The skull was determined to be that of a woman—providing fodder for conspiracy theorists—while the blood was confirmed to belong to a male.